What I Really Want for Christmas this year: An Open Letter from the Woman who has Everything

 There you have it!
 Thank you so much for reading about what I really want for Christmas this year: an open letter from the woman who has everything.

-I hope you took the time to reflect on what the true spirit of Christmas is and discovered new ways to make memories with your family this holiday season.
+I hope you took the time to reflect on the true spirit of Christmas, and discovered new ways to make memories with your family this holiday season.
 For that person who has everything, time spent together will be more valuable to them than any material item could ever be.
 Please never forget that those you are closest to just want your company more than anything else.

 Finally, if you were on the hunt for that perfect gift, I hope my wish list gave you some inspiration for that person who has everything.
 I feel so grateful for everything I have in this life, and hope you feel the same.
 Wishing a very merry Christmas to you and yours this holiday season!